rajatsinghal02/DataBaseConnectivityJavawithMySQL/README.md

 Step 3 – Now, we want to access the data of this table using Java database connectivity.

-Create a Java Project in Eclipse.
-Step 4 – We will write connectivity code in the src folder, To write connectivity code user must know the following information:
+Step 4 - Create a Java Project in Eclipse.We will write connectivity code in the src folder, To write connectivity code user must know the following information:
 Steps to Connect Java with MYSQL Database-
 1. Load and Register Drivers
 2. Create Connection